Skip to content

 The boundary that pays for itself

 Tools define what the model sees; the environment defines where effects happen.
-Because built-in tools only act through this protocol, a ContainerEnvironment (roadmap) is a drop-in constructor swap — no tool schemas change, no traces change shape.
+Because built-in tools only act through this protocol, ContainerEnvironment is a drop-in constructor swap — no tool schemas change, no traces change shape.

 Honesty note